-It was then that I actually got the real lessons, the real meat and potatoes of the human experience.
-It caused me to change my approach not only at life and the rest of the humans I find myself here with, but also my approach on how I address the rest of my life.
+It was then that I actually got the real lessons, the real meat, and potatoes of the human experience.
+It caused me to change my approach not only to life and the rest of the people I find myself here with, but also my approach on how I address the rest of my life.

-I stopped focusing on 90 degree and 180 degree perspectives and began doing the unthinkable..
+I stopped focusing on 90 degrees and 180-degree perspectives and began doing the unthinkable.
 I started looking 360.
-I started following from the beginning to the end; I started asking questions instead of proposing solutions.
-Let me tell you..
+I began following from the beginning to the end; I started asking questions instead of proposing solutions.
+Let me tell you.
 The world becomes a very different animal when you accept everything in view instead of the parts that make up the picture you want.

 It allowed me to open up and apologize to those who I sincerely owed and apology to and to let go of those who were not worth my time.
 I used to say the worst thing you can do for me is walk away from me if I have been good to you.
 However, I found that was actually the best thing you can do for me.
 It allowed me to actually see the relationship (friendship or romantic) for what it actually was, instead of over romanticizing it and giving extra credit where it certainly was not due.